 In the middle of his killing spree in 1978, Alcala took part in a popular dating show where he won a date with a bachelorette, but thankfully she pulled out of the date, stating that Alcala was “really creepy.”

-“Dirty John” is the captivating story about a man who seems and is too good to be true.
+“Dirty John” is a captivating story about a man who seems and is too good to be true.
 When Debra Newell meets tall, dark, and handsome John Meehan on a dating website, he appears to be the perfect match.